-London Metropolitan Police commissioner resigns amid scandals
+London Metropolitan Police’s first female commissioner resigns amid scandals

 The Metropolitan Police last month launched an investigation of a dozen parties — some held at the prime minister’s Downing Street office, some at his official residence and some at the Cabinet Office — for possible criminal violations of the government’s own coronavirus restrictions.

 But the scandal has been simmering since November, and critics say the police should have gotten involved much sooner.
-A late January survey by Ipsos found the less than half of Britons had confidence that the police would conduct a thorough and independent investigation that would result in any penalties.
+A late January survey by Ipsos found that less than half of Britons had confidence that the police would conduct a thorough and independent investigation that would result in any penalties.

 Trust in the force took an especially big hit after a London police officer was convicted of the rape and murder of Sarah Everard, a 33-year-old marketing executive who had been on her way home.